Hacking tutorials

 HTTP Cookies are pieces of data that a web browser receives from the server and are usually used to identify the web session of a user (they are also called session cookies).
 After receiving a session cookie, the browser sends it with each HTTP request that it makes to that server.
 It is helpful to know that the request is associated with that particular user.

 Our Cookie-based authentication option mimics the behaviour of a web browser that already has a session cookie.
-It requires the user to insert a valid session cookie in the ‘Cookie header’ field.
-The session cookie must be taken from an already established web session (you need to manually log into to your web app and get the cookies from your browser).
+The user has to insert a valid session cookie in the ‘Cookie header’ field.
+You can take the session cookie from an already established web session (you need to manually log into your web app and get the cookies from your browser).

-The web interface for this type of authentication looks like this in the picture below:
+The web interface for this type of authentication looks like this:

-cookies_setupIn order to obtain the cookies needed, please follow the steps from here.
+cookies_setupTo get the cookies you need, please follow the steps from here.

 4. Headers authentication